Staff and trustees

 Stew Sexton, Wellington: has run his own company AbilityDis Consulting since 2010, specialising in promoting the inclusion of people with disabilities into all areas of society and focusing on accessibility training.
 Since 2010, Stew has been involved at a governance level with CCS Disability Action.
 He was Vice Chair of the national board from 2012 and 2014, returning to its Wellington governance committee and becoming the Chair in 2016.
 Also in 2016, he was appointed a director of Odd Socks Productions, which promotes and facilitates the use of New Zealand Sign Language in the arts.

 Ruth Smithers, New Plymouth: An experienced senior executive and director of small business with an extensive background across both public and private sector organisations.
 Ruth has worked in health and social services development and delivery for 30 years, and is currently Deputy Chief Executive for Tui Ora, a large regional health and social services kaupapa Māori NGO.
-She possesses well-developed general and specialist management expertise, plus strong business acumen.
+She has well-developed general and specialist management expertise, plus strong business acumen.
 Tertiary qualifications include a Master of Business Administration (Distinction) from Massey University.